 The use of a large volume of sand as a proppant—to “prop open” the fractured rock that allows oil and gas to flow more freely has gone from a few such locations to hundreds, if not thousands of well sites.
 (In 2012, there were 22,326 hydraulic fracking wells drilled or permitted).

-The process of preparing the proppant involves large quantities of sand that must be quarried, sized, cleaned, transferred, mixed, prepared, and injected into the wells which creates many stages where workers can be exposed to the crystalline silica containing sand.
-These stages include quarries, sorters, trucks, roadways, conveyors, blenders, pump stations, and the well head.
-Each stage has its unique problems in controlling the dust and the workers’ exposures.
+The process of preparing the proppant involves large quantities of sand that must be quarried, sized, cleaned, transferred, mixed, prepared, and injected into the wells which creates many stages where workers can be exposed to the crystalline silica-containing sand.
+These stages include quarries, sorters, trucks, roadways, conveyors, blenders, pump stations, and the wellhead.
+Each stage has its unique problems in controlling the silica dust and the workers’ exposures.
 OSHA Industrial Hygiene Surveys have resulted in over 60% of the workers in this multitude of tasks being overexposed to silica.

-Many oil and gas wells are located in the Marcellus Shale Formation in the Eastern Midwest (Pennsylvania, New York, Ohio, West Virginia, and Maryland) and in Texas, Oklahoma, and North Dakota, but records indicate that hydraulic fracking wells are present in at least 17 states.
+Many oil and gas wells are located in the Marcellus Shale Foundation in the Eastern Midwest (Pennsylvania, New York, Ohio, West Virginia and Maryland) and in Texas, Oklahoma, and North Dakota, but records indicate that hydraulic fracking wells are present in at least 17 states.

-The work activities most likely to result in worker overexposure to silica are: sand quarrying, sand mover vehicles, sand mover belts, sand mover conveyors, mixing/blending operators, at the well head, and even road construction personnel exposed to road dust.
+The work activities most likely to result in worker overexposure to silica are sand quarrying, sand mover vehicles, sand mover belts, sand mover conveyors, mixing/blending operators, at the wellhead, and even road construction personnel exposed to road dust.
 All of these activities can involve heavy exposure to crystalline silica unless efforts are instituted to control the dust.

 For more information or a quote for monitoring or other services, contact us at 973-366-4660, email us at email@example.com, or you may fill out our online form.